AdobeXD/xd-to-flutter-plugin/README.md

 ### Issues & Feedback
 If you encounter a bug, have a feature request, or would like to ask a question, please use the [GitHub repo](https://github.com/AdobeXD/xd-to-flutter-plugin).
 Before submitting a new issue, please check the known issues below, and search on GitHub to ensure it hasn't already been reported - the less time we spend filtering duplicate posts, the more time we have to actually improve things.

 When you file a bug, please provide as much info as possible to help us to reproduce it.
 If possible, include a link to a `.xd` file that isolates the problem.
 There may be relevant information in the Developer Console accessible from the Plugin > Development menu.
-Also note that whenever you click an action button, the results of that action will be displayed immediately above the buttons.

 ### Contributing